bennyboy230602/Google-Data-Analytics-Case-Study/README.md

 * Remove rows where the start or end station name is null.
 There were 849,951 null values for start_station_name and a further 499,194 for end_station_name.
 * Adding columns relevant to the data analysis.
 These included:
   - ride_length - Duration of the ride based on start_time and end_time [FLOAT]
+  - time-of-day - Hour at which the ride began [FLOAT]
   - day_of_week - The weekday the ride occurred [STRING]
   - month_of_year - The month of the year [STRING]
+* Once these columns were added, I removed rows where ride_length was less than one minute, including erroneous negative ride lengths and times too short to be a legitimate ride.
+This last case could be where a person re-docked a bike to ensure it was secure or false starts.
+This equated to 49,428 rows.

+Once these procedures had been performed, the final size of the dataset was 4,010,644 rows meaning 1398725 rows were deleted.

+## Analyse

 ## Appendix